Dhineshkumar26/SpiderCrawling/README.md

 # Introduction and Installing Package
 Beautiful Soup is a Python library for pulling data out of HTML and XML files.

+#Make sure you have a python compiler installed
+Download and install Python 2.7.10 for Windows
+Go to Python 2.7.10 downloads page

+Find and download the Windows installer file that matches your system.

+Open the file to start the installation wizard.

+Follow the instructions and make a note of where Python is installed on your system.

+Add Python to path
+In the Windows menu, search for “advanced system settings” and select View advanced system settings.

+In the window that appears, click Environment Variables… near the bottom right.

+In the next window, find and select the user variable named Path and click Edit… to change its value.
+The value for this variable is a semi-colon-delimited list of file locations.

+Scroll to the end of the value, add a semi-colon, and then add the location of python.exe.
+(If you do not know where your python.exe is, you can search for it.)

+Click OK to save this change.

+If you do not have a user variable named Path, click the New… button.

+Add a variable named Path and make its value the location of python.exe.

+Finding python.exe
+If you do not know where Python was installed, search for python.exe in the Windows menu.

+Right-click the file name in the results, select Properties, and find Location.

+Copy the location and add it to your path variable.

+Confirm addition to path
+Open a new command prompt and re-run the original command:

+python
+to confirm that Python 2.7.10 is installed and added to your path.
 ```
 $ pip install beautifulsoup4.
 ```